vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 and two triangles apex downward \(the “energies”\), this constituting the eight-angle fi gure of the *navayoni* .
 The next portion is seen as adding to the preceding one two series of three triangles, one male \(“fi re”\), the other female \(“energies”\), which results in the two ten-triangle *cakras* and the fourteen-triangle one.
 The third portion is made up of the threefold circle and the square outer portion enclosed by three lines.

-The reason the *srīcakra* is to be conceived and meditated upon as made up of three section is—as the Dīexplains—that each of these three threefold portions has a particular aspect \( *prakāra* \).
+The reason the *srīcakra* is to be conceived and meditated upon as made up of three section is—as the Dī explains—that each of these three threefold portions has a particular aspect \( *prakāra* \).
 In the central section, resorption \( *saṁhāra* \) predominates, and in the middle one, conservation \( *stithi* \) predominates, while manifestation \( *sṛṣṭ i* \) predominates in the outer portion.
 In addition, in each of these three *cakras* , *saṁhāra* , *sthiti* , and *sṛṣṭ i* are respectively considered as predominating.
 Thus, the dynamism of the *śrīcakra* taken as a whole is that of emanation when going from its center to its outward portion, that of resorption when going from the outer portion to the center.

 But since resorption, conservation, and emanation are all present in each of the three sections, the whole *śrīcakra* is, at the same time, entirely permeated by these three aspects of the cosmic activity of the Goddess, who is thus eternally and everywhere at once the creator, the maintainer, and the destroyer of the universe, a fact expressed by this three-times-threefold structure of her *cakra* .
 As the diagrammatic form of the Goddess, the *śrīcakra* thus symbolizes and expresses her ever living, throbbing, creative, and destructive power.
 To meditate and realize this mystically, as is here prescribed, is to realize and to fuse with this divine dynamic plenitude.
 Hence the usefulness of the *śrīcakra* , whose nine sections are now again enumerated and then named: